c4dm/dcase-few-shot-bioacoustic/past editions/README.md

 **During the develpoment period the partcipants are required to treat the validation set in the same way as the evaluation set by using the first five positive (POS) events for their models.** Participants should keep in mind that our evaluation metric ignores anything before the end time of the fifth positive event, hence using randomly selected events from the validation set may lead to incorrect performance values.

 # Task rules
-+ Use of external data (e.g. audio files, annotations) is **allowed only after approval** from the task coordinators (contact: `i.dealmeidanolasco@qmul.ac.uk`).
++ Use of external data (e.g. audio files, annotations) is **allowed only after approval** from the task coordinators (contact: `g.v.morfi@qmul.ac.uk`).
 Typically these external datasets should be public, open datasets.
-+ Use of pre-trained models is **allowed only after approval** from the task coordinators (contact: `i.dealmeidanolasco@qmul.ac.uk`).
++ Use of pre-trained models is **allowed only after approval** from the task coordinators (contact: `g.v.morfi@qmul.ac.uk`).
 + The development dataset (i.e. training and validation) can be augmented **without** the use of external data.
 + Participants are **not allowed** to make subjective judgments of the evaluation data, nor to annotate it.
 + Participants are **not allowed** to use extra annotations for the provided data.
 + Participants are **only allowed to use the first five positive (POS) annotations from each validation set annotation file** and use the rest for evaluation of their method.
 + Participants **must treat each file in the validation set independently** of the others (e.g. for prototypical networks do not save prototypes between audio files).
-This is due to the fact that there is possible overlap between them inside the validation set.
+This is due to the fact that the classes of the validation set are hidden and there is possible overlap between them inside the validation set.

 # Submission